easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 The energy system is required to simulate the effects of exercise and elevated physical activity as well as react to temperature and pressure changes in the environment.

 ### Approach
 The %Energy system is a physical model of heat transfer combined with a collection of empirical equations for heat production and exchange obtained from literature.
 Additional equations are derived from stoichiometric relationships and empirical data found in the literature, particularly the governing equations for the metabolic [production and consumption](@ref tissue-metabolic-production) of substances.
 It uses a thermal circuit to simulate heat transfer through the body, with the body circuit connected to the [environment](@ref EnvironmentMethodology) circuit.
 The body thermal circuit consists of a core node, representing core temperature, and a skin node, which represents the lumped peripheral temperature.
-The body thermal circuit is shown in Figure 1.
+The body thermal circuit is shown in @figureref {InternalThermal}.

 <center>
 <a href="./Images/Energy/internalThermal.png"><img src="./Images/Energy/internalThermal.png" width="400"></a>
-<i>Figure 1.
-The body thermal circuit consists of two nodes and four paths.
+<i>@figuredef {InternalThermal} The body thermal circuit consists of two nodes and four paths.
 Two additional paths exist, connecting to the environment thermal circuit.
 The circuit is used to model the dynamic core and skin temperatures.</i>
 </center><br>

 The path elements consist of an internal heat flow source, a core heat capacitance, a skin heat capacitance, and a variable resistor from the core to skin.
 These four elements represent metabolic heat generation, the discretized heat capacity of the human body, and the convective heat transfer due to blood flow.
 The heat capacities of the core and skin are computed by proportioning the mass-averaged heat capacity found in literature based on the mass fraction of the skin @cite herman2007physics.
 The variable core to skin resistance is computed dynamically during simulation, and is inversely proportional to the skin blood flow.
 A decrease in blood flow leads to an increase in heat transfer resistance, and vice versa.
 When connected to the [environment](@ref EnvironmentMethodology) thermal circuit, the core and skin temperatures dynamically react to the environmental conditions (e.g. temperature, pressure, and humidity).